christopherlindberg1/mortfors-bus/README.md

 ### Install Flask
 The Python framework Flask is used to build the web server.
 Install Flask within the virtual environment.
 The virtual environment must be activated.
-Install the Flask framework with the command:
+Install the Flask framework with the following command:

 ```
 $ pip install flask